 What Is the Keto Flu?

 “Keto flu” is a term that some people use to describe common ketogenic diet side effects.
 Why do you get the keto flu?
-Because while ultimately the ketogenic diet is both safe and health-promoting in many ways, it forces your body to go through some major changes.
-(1, 2) One of these is basically a withdrawal from sugar and carbohydrates.
+Because while ultimately the ketogenic diet is safe and health-promoting in many ways, it forces your body to go through some major changes.
+One of these is basically a withdrawal from sugar and carbohydrates.
 Keto alters your metabolism in a way that turns you from a “sugar burner” to a “fat burner.”
+The same thing can happen with carb cycling.

 Transitioning into the metabolic state of ketosis, in which you produce ketone bodies that are responsible for many of the health benefits of the ketogenic diet, can initially cause some side effects as your body acclimates to using fat instead of glucose for fuel.
 You might feel fatigued because you’ll likely spend some time in an “in between phase,” in which you’re not totally using glucose or ketone bodies effectively for energy.